FinamTrade/angulargwt/README.md

 <inherits name="com.google.gwt.angular.angulargwt"/>
 ```

-Look at TodoMVC app to learn how to angulargwt in your project.
+Look at TodoMVC app to learn how to use angulargwt in your project.

 WARNING: Recommended that you use SuperDevMode develop, completely untested in DevMode.
 Uses lots of compiler casting
 magic to reduce code size, but is likely to break when running inside a JVM.